jerebenitez/go-backend-template/MOTIVATION.md

 ## 1.1.
 Refactoring

-After that, I ended up refactoring service so that it knew nothing about `net/http`.
-It's clearly an early refactoring, adding one extra function call for something that could be achieved in a single function. `service.go` looked a litte better though, considering services now only dealt with business logic and had no knowledge of the underlying package providing the http support (whether it continues to be net/http forever, or if I ever include a framework). `handler.go` did end up "worse" (or, at the very least, longer), but it's the one responsible for most of the http related stuff.
+I ended up refactoring `service.go` so that it knew nothing about `net/http`.
+It's clearly an early optimization, adding one extra function call for something that could be achieved in a single function. `service.go` looked a litte better though, considering services now only dealt with business logic and had no knowledge of the underlying package providing the http support (whether it continues to be net/http forever, or if I ever replace it with a framework). `handler.go` did end up "worse" (or, at the very least, longer), but now it's the one responsible for most of the http related stuff.

 There probably is another refactoring possible, considering all handlers do pretty much the same:
 1. Prepare args for service method
 2. Call service method
 3. Return result

 all of them including the corresponding call to `http.Error` on failure; but all the attempts at refactoring it I drafted in my notebook were far too complex for something that could just be copy and pasted (I even thought about having some generic adapters with some reflection and `query:"arg"` in the structs, and at that point I realized I was over-engineering things, dropped everything, and continued.)

+# 2. Authentication

+## 2.1.
+Requirements

+Unfortunately for me, I want my auth service to have "a lot" of features (it pales in comparisson with pre-made systems, but it still is a lot to do for a single dev).
+I want it to consist of:

+1. Username and password support
+  - [ ] User creation
+  - [ ] Log in
+  - [ ] Email verification
+  - [ ] Password recovery
+  - [ ] Password change
+2. Oauth (Google) support
+  - [ ] User creation
+  - [ ] Log in
+3. Multi-session management
+  - [ ] Log in from multiple devices
+  - [ ] List each active session
+  - [ ] Log out from all sessions
+4. 2FA
+  - [ ] Use authenticator app to add 2FA

 # References